RuFang-21/user-chat-app/README.md

 # User Chat App

-A React Native application for exploring and managing user data from ResponseRift API, built with Expo, TypeScript, and Tamagui.
+A React Native application for chatting with users, built with Expo, TypeScript, and Tamagui.

 ## Setup Instructions